pubkey/rxdb/orga/before-next-major.md

 Rename the paths in the `exports` field in the `package.json` so that users can do `import {} from 'rxdb/core'` instead of the current `import {} from 'rxdb/plugins/core'`.

+## use replication primitives in graphql replication

+Atm we have duplicate code.
+Most of the graphql replication code can be switched out with the general replication plugin.
+Also we then could support bulk-push methods and replicate multiple changes from the local to the remote in the push replication.

 # Maybe